PhD in ChE or MSE Admissions

 Benefits - Tuition, health and dental insurance are provided to students admitted with a 50% assistantship from the department.
 Support continues as long as satisfactory progress is maintained.
 Eligible students may elect to purchase dependent health and dental care.

 Fellowship Opportunities - Fellowship opportunities are available for students who are entering or in their first year of graduate studies and are citizens or permanent residents of the United States.
 We augment the fellowship stipends of students who hold a fellowship from most sources outside the University.
 The amount of the augmentation varies and should be discussed with the Director of Graduate Studies as soon as you know about the fellowship award.

-The National Science Foundation National Defense Science and Engineering Department of Energy, Office of Science, Graduate Fellowship Program.
+Fellowship programs include the National Science Foundation, National Defense Science and Engineering, Department of Energy, and NSF Circularity Impact.
 The Graduate School has put together an excellent list of other funding opportunities.